- Food and Cooking

 - Stir the lemon and ginger concentrate before using, and then put a small amount into a mug (about 1 - 2 tablespoons) and add hot or boiling water.
 Add more sweetening to taste if desired.

 Sometimes I Add Echinacea

-Sometimes I add Echinacea to the Lemon Ginger and Honey Drink - The health benefits of Echinacea to protect from colds and 'flu are disputed
+The Health benefits of Echinacea to protect from colds and 'flu are disputed

 Echinacea is a herbal remedy derived from the plant echinacea purpurea.
 Some say it has no health benefits, others swear by it.